jadecobra/python_tdd_exercises/source/person factory.rst

   - I import the ``datetime`` library so I can use its :doc:`functions` and :doc:`classes`
   - I return the ``year`` attribute of the object returned by the ``now`` :doc:`method <functions>` of the ``datetime.datetime`` class, which is a representation of the current local date and time, I could also use ``today`` or ``utcnow`` to achieve the same result
-  - I get the ``year`` attribute of the object returned since that is all I are interested in
+  - I get the ``year`` attribute of the object returned since that is all I am interested in

 * the terminal updates to show an :doc:`AssertionError` since the ``person.factory`` function returns :doc:`None </data structures: None>` but the test expects a :doc:`data structures: dictionaries`.
 I should update the function to return an empty dictionary